Configure IPv6 Neighbor Discovery

 Router advertisement messages (ICMPv6 Type 134) are automatically sent in response to router solicitation messages (ICMPv6 Type 133).
 Router solicitation messages are sent by hosts at system startup so that the host can immediately autoconfigure without needing to wait for the next scheduled router advertisement message.

-You may want to disable these messages on any interface for which you do not want the threat defense to supply the IPv6 prefix (for example, the outside interface).
+You may want to disable these messages on any interface for which you do not want the Firewall Threat Defense to supply the IPv6 prefix (for example, the outside interface).

 • RA Lifetime—Configure the router lifetime value in IPv6 router advertisements, between 0 and 9000 seconds.